ZELLMECHANIK-DRESDEN/ShapeOut2/docs/sec_interface.rst

 button.
 You can duplicate, insert anew (unmodified), or remove datasets using the dropdown menu.
 You can also exclude a dataset from an analysis via the check box.

 The columns represent either filters (yellow) or plots (blue) of your pipeline.
 Filters can also be modified, copied, removed and disabled.
 By default, all filters are disabled when they are created.
 To apply a filter to a dataset, click on the corresponding matrix element.
 The element changes its color from gray to green to indicate that the filter is active.
-All filters that are applied to a dataset are called a **filter ray**.
+In Shape-Out, all filters that are applied to a dataset are called a **filter ray**.
 In the above example, the filter ray only consists of a single filter for each dataset.
 Filter rays may be different for each dataset.

 To add a plot, click on the *New Plot* button in the tool bar.
 This adds